nuno-agostinho/psichomics/README.md

 ### Load SRA Data

-Although only select [SRA][SRA] projects are available to be automatically downloaded, other SRA projects can be manually downloaded, aligned and loaded by the user.
+Although only select [SRA][SRA] projects are available to be automatically downloaded, other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user.
 Sample-associated files from SRA are supported.

 ### Load user-provided files